cloudflare/cloudflare-docs/content/durable-objects/learning/durable-objects-migrations.md

 {{</Aside>}}

-Migrations can also be used to delete a Durable Object class and its stored objects.
+Migrations can also be used to delete a Durable Object class and its stored Objects.

 {{<Aside type="warning" header="Important">}}